-The Board of Directors will allow students who reside in Michigan to enroll in the Academy in accordance with limits established by the Board of Directors.
+The Board of Directors will allow students who reside in Michigan, regardless of their citizenship or immigration status, to enroll in the Academy in accordance with limits established by the Board of Directors.
+The Board shall meaningfully communicate material information about enrollment requirements and procedures with parents, including parents who have limited proficiency in English.
+Access to information regarding enrollment requirements and procedures shall be available on the Academy's web site.
 Because space is limited, each student must enroll each year.
-Preferences will be in writing and given to currently-enrolled students and siblings of enrolled students.
+Preferences will be in writing and given to: